Fast, Easy, and Scientifically Trusted TEWL Meter

 VapoMeter® (VX) - TEWL.
 Smart simplicity.
 Reliable science.
 Closed-Chamber.

-Unlike open-chamber TEWL meters, the closed-chamber of VapoMeter® (VX) principle shields measurements from ambient airflows and orientation effects, enabling reliable readings within seconds.
-With improved usability and a user-replaceable calibrated sensor, the VapoMeter® (VX) also includes a built-in skin temperature sensor.
+Due to its closed-chamber measurement principle, VapoMeter® VX measurements are not affected by ambient airflows or device orientation, enabling reliable readings within seconds.
+With improved usability and a user-replaceable calibrated sensor, the VapoMeter® VX also includes a built-in skin temperature sensor.
 Recording the skin temperature with each TEWL measurement helps users interpret and analyze results more effectively.
 Diffusion cell adapters will soon be available, enabling the device to support in vitro measurements.

 Designed for science - keeping the user in mind

-From R&D labs to clinical trials, VapoMeter® (VX) is built for professionals who value simplicity, and science in one device.
-Whether you're testing cosmetic formulations, studying skin barrier recovery, developing topical treatments, or conducting in vitro assessments, VapoMeter® (VX) helps streamline your work while ensuring data quality.
+From R&D labs to clinical trials, VapoMeter® VX is built for professionals who value simplicity, and science in one device.
+Whether you're testing cosmetic formulations, studying skin barrier recovery, developing topical treatments, or conducting in vitro assessments, VapoMeter® VX helps streamline your work while ensuring data quality.
 It's the perfect balance of scientific performance and modern usability.
 Experience the new standard in TEWL testing.
+Get quote on VapoMeter ® VX.

 Benefits